superkyr/MLPractice/README.md

 Sample codes in the original book are written in Python 2.x.

-The codes in this repository are updated in Python 3.9, can be run without error.
+The codes in this repository are updated in Python 3.9 and can be run without error.